J-shw/Unkown/README.md

-# Unkown
+# Health Fusion
-This app 'Unkown' allows import of all health data/metrics from various provides
+Health Fusion allows import of all health data/metrics from various provides

 ## Overview